greenplum-db/gpdb/gpdb-doc/markdown/utility_guide/ref/gpbackup.html.md

 :   Required.
 Specifies the database to back up.

 **--backup-dir** directory
 :   Optional.
 Copies all required backup files \(metadata files and data files\) to the specified directory.
-You must specify **directory** as an absolute path \(not relative\).
+You must specify directory as an absolute path \(not relative\).
 If you do not supply this option, metadata files are created on the Greenplum Database master host in the $MASTER\_DATA\_DIRECTORY/backups/YYYYMMDD/YYYYMMDDhhmmss/ directory.
 Segment hosts create CSV data files in the <seg\_dir\>/backups/YYYYMMDD/YYYYMMDDhhmmss/ directory.
 When you specify a custom backup directory, files are copied to these paths in subdirectories of the backup directory.

 :   You cannot combine this option with the option `--plugin-config`.

 **--compression-level** level
 :   Optional.
-Specifies the gzip compression level \(from 1 to 9\) used to compress data files.
+Specifies the compression level \(from 1 to 9\) used to compress data files.
 The default is 1.
 Note that `gpbackup` uses compression by default.

+**--compression-type** type
+:   Optional.
+Specifies the compression type \(`gzip` or `zstd`\) used to compress data files.
+The default is `gzip`.

+:   **Note:** In order to use the `zstd` compression type, Zstandard \(http://facebook.github.io/zstd/\) must be installed in a $PATH accessible by the gpadmin user.

+**--copy-queue-size** int
+:   Optional.
+Specifies the number of `COPY` commands `gpbackup` should enqueue when backing up using the `--single-data-file` option.
+This option optimizes backup performance by reducing the amount of time spent initializing `COPY` commands.
+If you do not set this option to 2 or greater, `gpbackup` enqueues 1 `COPY` command at a time.

+:   **Note:** This option must be used with the`--single-data-file` option and cannot be used with the `--jobs` option.

 **--data-only**
 :   Optional.
 Backs up only the table data into CSV files, but does not backup metadata files needed to recreate the tables and other database objects.